mackenzie-wentworth/pwa-text-editor/README.md

     ![An image showing how to install JATE as a separate application.](./assets/images/jate-click-install.png)

-5. The following image demonstrates JATE once it's been installed as a separate applicaiton.
+5. The following image demonstrates JATE once it's been installed as a separate application.

     ![An image of JATE as a separate application once a user has installed it.](./assets/images/jate-installed-app.png)